GER-Space/kOS-EVA/Readme.md

 ## Requirements

 * kOS
-* KIS
+* (KIS) only for the kOS-Pad

 ## How to install

 Unpack the .zip file in the GameData folder

 ## How to Use
+If you use the Kerbal-Brain-Implant (KBI): Go EVA with a Kerbal.

-add the kOS-Pad as a KIS part to the seat-place of the kerbals you want to control.
+Or the kOS-Pad as a KIS part to the seat-place of the kerbals you want to control.
 When they go EVA they automatic equip the pad.

-The Pad tries to boot the file "/boot/eva".
+All Kerbals boot the file "/boot/eva".
+You should add some communication with the ship, to differentiate the kerbal tasks.

 ## kOS Addon Functions: